jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (ii) submitted on that day to a person registered as a postal operator under the Postal Services Act 1998 for posting.

 ### 88 Applications received after issue of writ
-(1) If a writ has been issued requiring the conduct of an election in a district, then the Electoral Commission may not, at any time in the period beginning on the day after polling day and ending on the day of the return of the writ, register an application for registration as an elector that the Electoral Commission receives—
+(1) If a writ has been issued requiring the conduct of an election in a district, the Electoral Commission may not, at any time during the period beginning on the day after the close of registration and ending on the day of the return of the writ,—
-  (a) on polling day from a person outside New Zealand; or (b) after polling day from any person.
+  (a) register an application for registration as an elector that the Electoral Commission receives after the close of registration; or
+  (b) amend an elector’s particulars on the roll in accordance with an application that the Electoral Commission receives after the close of registration.
 (1A) Subsection (1) is subject to subsections (2) to (4).
-(2) For the purposes of subsection (1), an application for registration is to be treated as having been received before or on polling day if—
+(2) For the purposes of subsection (1)﻿(a), an application for registration is to be treated as having been received before the close of registration if—
-  (a) the application or the envelope in which it is contained bears a postmark or date stamp impressed before or on polling day at a place that the Electoral Commission has designated; or
+  (a) the application or the envelope in which it is contained bears a postmark or date stamp impressed before the close of registration at a place that the Electoral Commission has designated; or
   (b) the applicant for registration produces a receipt that—
     (i) relates to the application; and
-    (ii) was issued before or on polling day at a place that the Electoral Commission has designated; and (iii) was lodged at a polling place or with an electoral officer issuing special votes.
+    (ii) was issued before the close of registration at a place that the Electoral Commission has designated.
+    (iii)
-(3) If a person applies for registration after the issue of a writ requiring the conduct of an election in a district and before polling day,—
+(3) If a person applies for registration after the issue of a writ requiring the conduct of an election in a district and before the close of registration,—
   (a) the Electoral Commission must, if satisfied that the person is qualified to be registered, enter the name of the person on the electoral roll; and
   (b) the Electoral Commission is not required to enter the name of the person on the main roll or any supplementary roll or composite roll used at that election; and
   (c) the person may, at that election,—
     (i) be issued with a ballot paper in accordance with section 167, if the rolls can be marked (either manually or by electronic means) to indicate the person has applied to vote; or
     (ii) be issued with a special vote ballot paper in any other case.
-(4) If a person who is present in New Zealand applies on polling day for registration as an elector of a district in which an election is being conducted, the Electoral Commission—
-  (a) may issue the person with a special vote ballot paper; and (b) must, if the Electoral Commission subsequently determines that the person is qualified to be registered as an elector, enter the name of the person on the electoral roll.
+(4) Subsection (3)﻿(a) does not apply if section 89(1A) or (1B) applies.

 ### 89 Procedure following application for registration
 (1) If the Electoral Commission is satisfied that any applicant for registration as an elector (whether by transfer from another district, or otherwise) is qualified to be registered, the Electoral Commission must enter the name of the applicant on the roll.
+(1A) If, before the close of registration, the Electoral Commission receives an application for registration as an elector from a person who is aged 17 years and who attains the age of 18 years in the period between the close of registration and the close of polling day, the Electoral Commission must, at the close of registration, on being satisfied the person is qualified to be registered as an elector but for their age,—
+  (a) treat the person as qualified to be registered as an elector; and (b) enter the person’s name on the roll.
+(1B) After receiving a notice under section 89C(2) from an elector that they have changed their place of residence to a different electorate (a new electoral district), the Electoral Commission must treat the elector as qualified to be registered as an elector of the new electoral district and enter the elector’s name on the roll for the new electoral district in advance of the elector having resided in that district for a period equalling or exceeding 1 month if—
+  (a) the notice was received before the close of registration; and (b) the elector would have resided in the new electoral district for a period equalling or exceeding 1 month by the close of polling day (whether or not the elector in fact continues to reside in the electoral district during the period between the close of registration and polling day).
 (2) If on receiving any application that includes the exercise of the Māori option the Electoral Commission believes that it is prevented, by any of sections 78A to 78C, from giving effect to the option, the Electoral Commission must—
   (a) notify the applicant of the reason why the exercise of the Māori option cannot be given effect to until a later date and advise what that date is; and
   (b) advise the applicant whether they are entitled to be registered as an elector in another type of district.